TerrordactylDesigns/boombot/README.md

 * /3 - set the song limit to 3

 * /none - set the song limit to 100

+###Room administration

+* /blacklist <username> - kicks the user from the room, auto kicks them if they come in again.
+Currently the list will reset if the bot does.

 ##Automatic DJ mode